Expert Source citing, costa V FCA

 At 25ms after impact gap between AHR platic and top of padding can be seen indicating control deployment signal has been received from rear vehicle sensor.
 It can be observed the normal driving distance between the head and AHR is maintained.

-Attorney cited Below is for video reference only, I have affiliation or retainer at this time.
+Attorney cited Below is for video reference only, I have No Attorney Client affiliation at this time.